 The longevity of aperitif wines may be extended by using a “wine pump” or inert gas system to reduce the oxygen in the bottle.
 When possible, it can be advantageous to buy small bottles (so as to replace them more frequently.)

 Aperitif wines do not tend to sell in high volume in the United States, so there is some risk of buying bottles that have been sitting in the distributor’s warehouses or retail stores for a long time under less-than-optimal conditions; while old product is seldom ruined, it may have lost some of its joi-de-vivre.
 Avoid dusty bottles, especially those with out-of-date labeling.

-Otherwise, there’s not a great deal of literature on this topic—particularly not in English—and much of what is available tends to contain a great deal of misinformation.
+There’s not a great deal of literature on this topic—particularly not in English—and much of what is available tends to contain misinformation.
 Here we are endeavoring to correct the misinformation, but we are admittedly heavily reliant on an accumulation of facts and oral statements from industry participants.
+Far and away, the current state of the art is represented by François Monti’s El Gran Libro del Vermouth (Ediciones B. S. A, 2015).
+As of this writing, this book is only available in Spanish, but it is the current authority.
 If you can parse Italian, one interesting historical source to look at is Arnaldo Strucchi’s Il Vermouth di Torino (1907), available in its entirety on Google Books.
 For further primary research, you may want to look up Maynard Andrew Amerine’s Vermouth: an annotated bibliography (1974).